Friday, December 20, 2024

 The point is, you are now ready to get soaked and relax under an umbrella.
 Well, you may want to make sure you have some sneakers to go with your flip-flops because you are now about to embark on a march that would make a penguin go, “Man, that’s a long march.”

-There is no dedicated parking area for the water park so you must enter through the front gate of the main LEGOLAND park and make your way to the back right of the park—the WAY back right.
-There are multiple routes but I’d suggesting sticking to your left and either cutting diagonally through Miniland/Star Wars or going past Miniland on the left and then cutting through the Lego Technic area.
+There is no dedicated parking area for the water park, so you must enter through the front gate of the main LEGOLAND park and make your way to the back right of the park—the WAY back right.
+There are multiple routes, but I’d suggest sticking to your left and either cutting diagonally through Miniland/Star Wars or going past Miniland on the left and then cutting through the Lego Technic area.
 Don’t make the mistake of going right and trudging through Duplo, Lego Kingdoms, Land of Adventure, Mount.
 Doom, the Florida Everglades, and then, finally, Lego City.

 Mount_Doom_(Tolkien)